marcioj/spine-indexeddb/README.md

 User.extend(Spine.Model.IndexedDb);
 ```

-By default, it will create a connection called 'default' and an objectStore with the same name like the model name, in the previous example will be called 'User'.
+By default, it will create a connection called `default` and an objectStore with the same name like the model name, in the previous example will be called `User`.
-To change the default just configure the 'User.dbMetadata' object.
+To change the default just configure the `User.dbMetadata` object.